Gunsmoke: Sponsorship

+Gunsmoke eventually received its sponsor in Liggett & Myers cigarettes in 1954.
+They later dropped full sponsorship of the program in 1957 at a time that network radio as a whole was struggling, which led CBS to shop around for a new sponsor.

+Transition from radio to television

 Not long after the radio show began, talk began of adapting it to television.
 Privately, Macdonnell had a guarded interest in taking the show to television, but publicly, he declared, "our show is perfect for radio", and he feared, as Dunning writes, "Gunsmoke confined by a picture could not possibly be as authentic or attentive to detail. ...
 In the end, CBS simply took it away from Macdonnell and began preparing for the television version."

-Conrad and the others were given auditions, but they were little more than token efforts – especially in Conrad's case, due to his obesity.
+When Gunsmoke was adapted for television in 1955, contrary to a campaign to persuade the network, the network was not interested in bringing either Conrad or his radio costars to the television medium.
+They were given auditions, but they were little more than token efforts – especially in Conrad's case, due to his obesity.
 However, Meston was kept as the main writer.
-In the early years, most of the TV episodes were adapted from the radio scripts, often using identical scenes and dialogue.
+In the early years, most of the television episodes were adapted from the radio scripts, often using identical scenes and dialogue.
 Dunning wrote, "That radio fans considered the TV show a sham and its players impostors should surprise no one.
 That the TV show was not a sham is due in no small part to the continued strength of Meston's scripts."

-Macdonnell and Meston continued the radio version of Gunsmoke until 1961, making it one of the most enduring vintage radio dramas.

-Conrad directed two television episodes, in 1963 and 1971, and McNear appeared on six, playing characters other than Doc, including three times as storekeeper Howard Rudd.